Skip to main content

 Resetting Consumer Offsets

-Offset management allows you to reposition consumers to replay messages or skip problematic records.
+Offset management allows you to set consumers to replay messages or skip problematic records.

 When to Reset Offsets